riplaboratory/Kanaloa/README.md

 Do not commit edits to the master branch **until they have been fully vetted in hardware**!

 ## 1. Directory listing
- - `PrimerDocuments: detailed notes on a topic.
+ - `PrimerDocuments`: detailed notes on a topic.
  - `Projects`: files related to a specific project or event.
  - `SurfaceVehicles`: files related to the operation of a specific surfave vehicle.
  - `Tutorials`: detailed notes on the operation, installation, or maintinence of a specific software of hardware.